zrg-team/ethereum-contract-manager/README.md

 You Can Create and encrypt **Project's** file with your password and share it to another user

-**Ethereum Contract Management** supported a sandbox compiler which posible to write a script to interact with smart contract or write unit on deployed contract
+**Ethereum Contract Management** supported a sandbox compiler which posible to write a script to interact with smart contract or write unit on deployed contract (document: https://github.com/zrg-team/ethereum-contract-manager/blob/develop/documents/SANDBOX.md)

 ## Version